-Legendary Swedish guitar virtuoso Yngwie Malmsteen doesn’t need much of an introducion here.
-He is arguably the most technically accomplished hard rock guitarist to emerge during the ’80s and he has been an important influence and source of inspiration for many of today’s top players and bands.
-So far Yngwie has released thirteen studio albums and now he has been on tour almost 16 months supporting his latest release "Unleash the Fury".
+Legendary Swedish guitar virtuoso Yngwie Malmsteen doesn’t need much of an introduction.
+He is arguably the most technically accomplished hard rock guitarist to emerge during the ’80s, and he has been an important influence and source of inspiration for many of today’s top players and bands.
+So far Yngwie has released thirteen studio albums, and now he has been on tour almost 16 months supporting his latest release “Unleash the Fury.”
 Last December Yngwie and his band did a brief tour of Finland, which was the very last leg of this endless spectacle.
 The day before the Helsinki show he kindly agreed to do this press conference for the Finnish press.
-In contrast to his difficult personal reputation we were treated to this long, fun and hilarious conversation.
+In contrast to his formidable personal reputation, we were treated with this long, fun and hilarious conversation.
 Here are the results, ENJOY !!!

 TRANSCRIPTION BY NEIL BATTY

 How has life been treating you this year, has it been a hectic schedule up to now?

 It’s been pretty good, you know.
 I want to count last year as well because the tour for “Unleash the Fury” started in May 2005 and we started in Europe.
 We did a lot of the Festivals here, and you know, went all over the place.
 Then we concentrated a lot in the United States, we did an extended tour of the United States and then went to Japan, then at the beginning of the year went out to the United States again.
 After that, just recently we did a tour of South East Asia, which included Taiwan, Hong Kong, Singapore, and Thailand.
 Then we did a big tour of Australia which was quite good because I hadn’t been for a long time and now we are doing this which probably will turn out to be the last shows for that album.

 What’s on your calendar next after this tour is finished?